swalker-sada/anthos-practice/README.md

 <img src="/platform_admins/docs/img/eks_login.png" width=50% height=50%>

-- You are logged in to the three EKS clusters.
 - Navigate to the **Workloads** and **Services** pages and verify you can see metadata information from the EKS clusters.
 This confirms you have successfully logged in.

 <img src="/platform_admins/docs/img/eks_workloads.png" width=80% height=80%>